 Causes of chest pain can vary from minor problems, such as indigestion or stress, to serious medical emergencies, such as a heart attack or pulmonary embolism.
-The specific cause of chest pain is often difficult to interpret.
+The specific cause of chest pain can be difficult to interpret.

 A heart attack occurs when an artery that supplies oxygen to your heart muscle becomes blocked.
-A heart attack may cause chest pain that lasts 15 minutes or longer.
-But a heart attack can also be silent and produce no signs or symptoms.
+A heart attack may cause chest pain that lasts 15 minutes or longer, or it can also be silent and produce no signs or symptoms.

-Many people who experience a heart attack have warning symptoms hours, days or weeks in advance.
-The earliest warning sign of an attack may be ongoing episodes of chest pain that start when you're physically active, but are relieved by rest.
+Many people who experience a heart attack have warning signs hours, days or weeks in advance.
+The earliest warning sign of an attack may be ongoing episodes of chest pain that start when you're physically active and are relieved by rest.

-Someone having a heart attack may experience any or all of the following:
+Someone having a heart attack may experience none, any or all of the following:

 - Uncomfortable pressure, fullness or squeezing pain in the center of the chest lasting more than a few minutes

-- Pain spreading to the shoulders, neck or arms
+- Pain spreading to the shoulders, neck, jaw or arms

 - Lightheadedness, fainting, sweating, nausea or shortness of breath